Your Berkeley food store sells three ways and your Shopify theme understands one

 Exactly what you get

 You get a Shopify store that sells the way Berkeley food makers actually sell, DTC, CSA subscription, wholesale, and local pickup, through one checkout instead of five fighting apps.
-It connects to an inventory management system so stock stays honest across channels, a custom accounting setup for wholesale invoicing, and a CRM that remembers each buyer's role and pricing tier.
+It connects to an inventory management system so stock stays honest across channels, a custom accounting setup for wholesale invoicing, and a CRM (Customer Relationship Management) that remembers each buyer's role and pricing tier.
 Margins stop leaking into overlapping app fees.

 How to choose a developer in Berkeley